briansunter/graph/logseq/pages/logseq-getting-started.md

-tags:: [[logseq]] [[productivity]] [[notetaking]] categories:: [[productivity]] coverimage:: /assets/image_1662087082755_0.png
+tags:: [[logseq]] [[productivity]] [[notetaking]] categories:: [[productivity]] coverimage:: /assets/image_1662087082755_0.png description:: How to get started with Logseq and publish your notes online in 30 minutes. blogtitle:: Logseq Getting Started

 - How to get started with Logseq and publish your notes online in 30 minutes.
 - [Logseq](https://logseq.com/) is a great free open source notetaking tool which makes it easy for you to share your notes online like this one.
 I'll show you how to quickly get set up.